noahbailey/fluentd-opensearch-influxdb/README.md

-# Fluentd container for Elasticsearch and Influxdb
+# Fluentd container for OpenSearch and Influxdb

 ## Overview